milton927/NO.18_ListViewAdapter/README.md

-# NO.18_ListViewAdapter
+# Android-Studio-18-ListViewAdapter
- This project is a exercise that RecyclerView , the APP can slide and delete the row to the left or right
+ This is a RecyclerView exercise project, the APP can slide and delete the row to the left or right